Myth 1: Solar energy is too costly and not a viable option.

 Myth 2: Solar panels can’t withstand extreme environments

-Manufacturers make sure that solar panels can withstand extreme rain, wind high temperatures, etc. solar panels are manufactured and engineered to withstand winds up to 170 Mph.
+make sure that solar panels can withstand extreme rain, wind high temperatures, etc. solar panels are manufactured and engineered to withstand winds up to 170 Mph.
 Most manufacturers test and certify their solar panels to withstand hail up to one inch in diameter falling at 50 miles per hour.
 They are made sure to last longer in extreme environments be it hot. cold. windy, rainy, etc. They are a lot tougher than you think.

 Myth 3: Solar panels need lots of maintenance and care